MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-azure-maps.md

 1. Select **Next** to complete the field mapping.

+1. The **Advanced Settings** are provided to give maximum flexibility to handle advanced use cases.
+In most cases, the default values apply.
+Type of addresses: The default behavior is that the enrichment will return the best address match even if it is incomplete.
+If you want to only have complete addresses returned, i.e., addresses that are specified down to the house number, then you can deselect all the checkboxes except **Point Addresses**.
+Language: The default behavior is that the addresses will be returned in the detected language for the region that the address is determined to belong to.
+Some use cases, e.g., visualization and reporting, require standardized address language, which can be obtained by selecting the language from the drop-down.

 1. Provide a name for the enrichment.

 1. Select **Save enrichment** after reviewing your choices.